 The Skopje Old Bazaar is one of the oldest and largest marketplaces in the Balkans and during its hay-days, it was the second-largest bazaar in the world (only behind Istanbul’s Kapalicarsi).
 It has been Skopje’s trade and commerce hub since the 12th century.
 Throughout the years, the city developed around the Old Bazaar area and even today, this is still the heart of the city, both literally and figuratively.
 In addition to its importance as a marketplace, the Old Bazaar is also famous for its historical and cultural significance.
 Here, you can find some of Skopje’s oldest buildings, including remains of Byzantine architecture, medieval mosques and churches, interesting museums, and even some modern architecture.

 With so many exciting things to see and do around Skopje Old Bazaar, you might think you’d need a guide to see everything but that’s not the case.
-That’s why we wrote this article; to help you explore this historical area of Skopje on your own without missing anything important.
+That’s why we wrote this article; to help you explore this historical area of the capital of one of the least visited countries in Europe on your own without missing anything important.

 History of Skopje Old Bazaar